Get a free, no obligation personal loan quote with rates as low as 9.99%

 Average Savings By Age In Canada

 The cost of retiring in Canada can be relatively high, especially if you have rent or a mortgage to pay.
-That’s why it’s good to start making investments during your 20’s and avoid withdrawing large amounts from them until later in life.
+That’s why it’s good to start investing early in life and avoid withdrawing large amounts from them until later on.

-This chart shows the average savings of Canadian individuals (individuals not in an economic family) have in varying financial accounts (by age):
+This chart shows the average savings of Canadian individuals (individuals not in an economic family) in various financial accounts (by age group):

 Median Net Worth By Age In Canada